 This article reviews the nutritional properties of pumpkin and its various uses and benefits.

-Inside they are hollow, except for ivory-colored seeds coated with stringy flesh.
+Inside they’re hollow, except for ivory-colored seeds coated with stringy flesh.

 These squash are native to North America and play a big role in two holidays.
-They are carved into jack-o’-lanterns for Halloween and cooked into pies for Thanksgiving dessert in the US and Canada.
+They are carved into jack-o’-lanterns for Halloween and cooked into pies for Thanksgiving dessert in the United States and Canada.

-However, they’re also grown around the world in every continent except Antarctica.
+However, they’re also grown around the world on every continent except Antarctica.

-Their seeds, leaves and flesh are all edible, and they feature in recipes from global cuisines.
+Their seeds, leaves, and flesh are all edible.

-- Jack-o’-lantern: Usually a large variety that’s used for carving.
+- Jack-o’-lantern: a large variety that’s used for carving

-- Giant: Mostly grown for contests.
-Technically edible, but less flavorful than smaller varieties.
+- Giant: mostly grown for contests; technically edible but less flavorful than smaller pumpkins

 Interestingly, the variety of pumpkin that’s most typically canned looks more similar to a butternut squash than a jack-o’-lantern.